LittleGreyCells/escheme/docs/BindingsGuide.md

 ## 2 Advanced Example

-The set of socket bindings for escheme is a classic example of writing a non-trivial extension to escheme.
+The set of socket bindings for escheme is an advanced example of writing a non-trivial extension to escheme.
 See

 * src/core/ipcsoc.hxx